-The memo concludes with the staff recommendation of moving the Stadium District Master Plan to City Council for adoption as a supplement to the Comprehensive Plan 2040.
+The memo concludes with the staff recommendation of adopting the Stadium District Master Plan as a supplement to the Comprehensive Plan 2040.

 1. Inclusive Community Process

 The Stadium District Master Plan is based on a robust year-long public engagement process, as described below: